 What are dinosaurs?

 Dinosaurs are a group of reptiles that dominated the land for over 160 million years.
-They evolved diverse shapes and sizes, from the fearsome giant Spinosaurus to the turkey-sized Microraptor, able to survive in a variety of ecosystems.
+They evolved diverse shapes and sizes, from the fearsome giant Spinosaurus to the chicken-sized Microraptor, able to survive in a variety of ecosystems.

 One of the reasons for the dinosaurs’ success is that they had straight legs, perpendicular to their bodies.
 This allowed them to move faster than other reptiles that had a sprawling stance like today’s lizards and crocodiles.

 Most dinosaur species became extinct around 65 million years ago, but the descendants of one dinosaur group, birds, are still with us today.